Aichi Shukutoku University

 Aichi Shukutoku University (愛知淑徳大学, Aichi shukutoku daigaku) is a private university in Nagakute, Aichi, Japan.
 The predecessor of the school was founded in 1905.
 It was chartered as a women's college in 1975 and became co-educational in 1995.

+History

+Aichi Shukutoku University was founded in 1975 as a women's college.
+The school became co-educational in 1995 on its 20th anniversary.